rhlshah/Digit-Recognition/README.md

 # Digit-Recognition
-Recognize a digit from a given image.
+This is part of Kaggle Digit Recognition Challenge.
+It performs task to recognize a digit from a given image.